prakash-naikwadi/to-do-list-app/README.md

 👉 Learn about `localStorage` browser API and how to do CRUD operation on it.
 👉 Learn about passing data to child components using `props`.
 👉 Learn about passing data from child to parent components using `lifting state up` concept.
-👉 Learn about how to pu Bootstrap code into React.
+👉 Learn about how to put Bootstrap code into React.
 👉 Learn about how to distribute our UI into different components.

 ## 📬 Connect With Me